AJMansfield/Intelligence-Core-Public/kttu02.5.md

 Looks like half-inch steel cable will actually be enough, but even accounting for the thinner cable and reduced gravity, the spool of cable is still going to weight at least 80 pounds, and that's not counting any of the other equipment.
-And you still need to transport it all to the canyon's edge one way or another;
-  how to do that is still an unsolved problem.
+And you still need to transport it all to the canyon's edge one way or another, itself still an unsolved problem.

 The other big problem is operational.
-Normally, for something like this you have at least two people, one on each side, to handle setting up and tensioning the cable, and of course for running things across.
+Normally, for something like this you have at least two people, one on each side, to handle setting up and tensioning the cable, and of course for attaching and detaching cargo on each side.
 Without a second person, you will need to hike across the canyon floor several times in order to set it up, and based on the map the nearest place where it's possible to cross the canyon is nearly a day's hike to the south, almost to where you'd left your rover.